-If you’re looking for the best read aloud books for elementary schoolers this list of 35 read aloud stories are perfect for families and classrooms to enjoy together.
+If you’re looking for the best read aloud books for elementary schoolers this list of more than 30 read aloud stories are perfect for families and classrooms to enjoy together.

 I just returned from two back-to-back trips, which means I’ve done pretty much zero reading aloud to my girls over the past 10 days and I’ve missed it so much!